Advanced Network Security 2020

 - A selection of fault-tolerant distributed algorithms (from byzantine agreement to self-stabilisation) as an alternative approach to availability.

-Schedule (spring 2018)Lectures take place from 13:30 to 15:30 in room ????.
-Lectures start at 13:45.
 Slides of presentations that are available are linked from here.
 The links are released after the lecture.
+The same goes for the take home exercises.

 Below you find a (tentative) schedule of the course.

 |February 3||Introduction to distributed algorithms : slides||Papers:|

 - L. Lamport, "Time, Clocks, and the Ordering of Events in a Distributed System."
 Communications of the Association for Computing Machinery 21, no. 7 (July 1978): 558-565. (upto the section called "Physical clocks")

 |February 10||'Prevention' and 'Intrusion detection systems and netflows: slides||Papers:|